BodenmillerGroup/steinbock/docs/install-docker.md

     docker run -v "C:\Data":/data -p 8888:8888 -e DISPLAY=host.docker.internal:0 ghcr.io/bodenmillergroup/steinbock:0.16.0

 In the command above, adapt the bind mount path to your data/working directory (`C:\Data`; no trailing backslash) and the *steinbock* Docker container version (`0.16.0`) as needed.
-The `DISPLAY` environment variable is required only when running graphical user interfaces.
+Specifying the `DISPLAY` environment variable is required only when running graphical user interfaces using X forwarding.

 To simplify the use of the *steinbock* command-line interface, it is recommended to set up a `steinbock` macro: